 “All Lasting Business Is Built On Friendship” – Why A Shareholders Agreement Is Important When Starting A Business With Friends.

-And your friendship establishes a positive culture from the start.
 Good corporate morale stimulates innovation and creative ideas, leads to happy staff and optimises business productivity (… all of which will ultimately increase the chance of profitable growth and more importantly at start up level, the chance of surviving!).

 Whilst you all have a passion to make your start-up work, starting a business with friends is not a decision which should be taken lightly and there are a few things to consider.
 In this post, we’ll be revealing what they are and elaborating on why a shareholders agreement is important in this kind of business relationship.